fverdugo/XM_40017/docs/src/getting_started_with_julia.md

 Congrats, you have installed MPI!

 !!! note
     Many Julia package names end with `.jl`.
 This is just a way of signaling that a package is written in Julia.
 When using such packages, the `.jl` needs to be omitted.
-In this case, we have isntalled the `MPI.jl` package even though we have only typed `MPI` in the REPL.
+In this case, we have installed the `MPI.jl` package even though we have only typed `MPI` in the REPL.

 !!! note
-    The package you have installed it is the Julia interface to MPI, called  `MPI.jl`.
+    The package you have installed is the Julia interface to MPI, called  `MPI.jl`.
 Note that it is not a MPI library by itself.
 It is just a thin wrapper between MPI and Julia.
 To use this interface, you need an actual MPI library installed in your system such as OpenMPI or MPICH.
 Julia downloads and installs a MPI library for you, but it is also possible to use a MPI library already available in your system.
 This is useful, e.g., when running on HPC clusters.
 See the [documentation](https://juliaparallel.org/MPI.jl/stable/configuration/) of `MPI.jl` for further details.

 To check that the package was installed properly, exit package mode by pressing the backspace key several times, and run it again